prawn curry with kokum and raw mango

-A rich but easy prawns curry slightly spicy, creamy with coconut yet balanced by the tartness of the mango and the kokum.
+A delicious but easy Kerala prawn curry creamy with coconut yet balanced by the tartness of tomatoes, raw mango and kokum.

 350g-400g / about 20 pieces medium-large prawns, cleaned deveined (without shell)